POLL: Should Supercars scrap practice? - Speedcafe

 The set-up challenge also saw Tickford Racing’s Cam Waters struggle, before adopting team-mate James Courtney’s set-up after Saturday’s running to finish sixth on Sunday, with fellow Mustang driver Chaz Mostert also turning a slow start around into a fifth-place finish in the same race.

 The single practice session may have been a limiting factor in drivers and race engineers’ ability to get in the narrow set-up window across varying conditions, such as UV, temperature and other variables.
+Alternately, it also gave more time, in theory, for teams to experiment.

 While David Reynolds topped the session, it was his Grove Racing enduro team-mate, Garth Tander, in his commentary role for Fox Sports, that suggested the longer run was not in the interest of the category and should not be an ongoing part of the Supercars format.